Conjugate verb

 prefiero

 The verb preferir isn't the only verb with a diphtong in the conjugation.
 Many more verbs have a stem change.
-See the verb categories with diphtong ie y diptongo ue.
+See the verb categories with diphtong ie and diphtong ue.

 If the weak vowel is separated from the strong vowel with an accent the vowel with the accent receives the stress: